iceamdeveloper/iceam/wp-content/plugins/wc-aelia-foundation-classes/readme.txt

 Contributors: daigo75, aelia
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=F8ND89AA8B8QJ
 Tags: woocommerce, utility, framework, aelia
-Requires at least: 3.6
+Requires at least: 4.0
-Tested up to: 5.3
+Tested up to: 5.4
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
 WC requires at least: 2.6
-WC tested up to: 3.9.0
+WC tested up to: 4.0.1

-Adds a set of convenience classes that can simplify the development of other plugins for WooCommerce.
+Adds a set of classes that can simplify the development of other plugins for WooCommerce.

 == Description ==
 The Aelia Foundation Classes add several classes that can simplify the development of plugins for WooCommerce.
 Some of the available classes are listed below.